git-bug/git-bug/doc/model.md

 - if L1 == L2, we can't tell which happened first: it's a concurrent edition

-Each time we are appending something to the data (create an `Entity`, add an `Operation`) a logical time will be attached, with the highest time value we are aware of plus one.
-This declares a causality in the event and allows ordering entities and operations.
+Each time we are appending something to the data (create an `Entity`, add an `Operation`) a logical time will be attached, with the highest time value we are aware of, plus one.
+This declares a causality in the events and allows ordering entities and operations.

 The first commit of an `Entity` will have both a creation time and edit time clock, while a later commit will only have an edit time clock.
 These clocks value are serialized directly in the `Tree` entry name (for example: `"create-clock-4"`).
 As a `Tree` entry needs to reference something, we reference the git `Blob` with an empty content.
 As all of these entries will reference the same `Blob`, no network transfer is needed as long as you already have any entity in your repository.